Our Strategic Priorities

 Next Steps on our Diversity & Inclusion Journey

-As we continue to deliver on our Diversity and Inclusion Strategic Roadmap 2025 and bring our Purpose Framework – Ideas for People and PlanetTM to life, RBC remains focused on identifying and helping to address issues that can impede the success of Black, Indigenous and other racialized groups.
-To reinforce our ongoing commitment to continuous improvement and transparency:
+As we continue to deliver on our Diversity and Inclusion Strategic Roadmap 2025 and bring our Purpose Framework – Ideas for People and Planet™ to life, RBC remains focused on helping to address widening inequalities, which is important for the well-being of society and the prosperity of the communities where we operate.

 Latest Stories